National Review: Political views and content

-Donald Trump
+Trump era

-In 2015, the magazine published an editorial entitled "Against Trump," calling him a "philosophically unmoored political opportunist" and announcing its opposition to his candidacy for the Republican nomination for president.
-Since Trump's election to the presidency, the National Review editorial board has continued to criticize him.

-However, contributors to National Review and National Review Online take a variety of positions on Trump.
-Lowry and Hanson support him, while National Review contributors such as Ramesh Ponnuru and Jonah Goldberg have remained critical of Trump.
+In 2015, the magazine published an editorial titled "Against Trump", calling Donald Trump a "philosophically unmoored political opportunist" and announcing its adamant and uniform opposition to his presidential candidacy for the Republican nomination for president.
+After Trump's 2016 electoral victory over Hillary Clinton, and through his administration, the National Review editorial board continued to criticize him.
+However, some National Review and National Review Online contributors took more varied positions on Trump.
+Hanson, for instance, supports him, while others, such as editor Ramesh Ponnuru and contributor Jonah Goldberg, have remained uniformly critical of Trump.
 In a Washington Post feature on conservative magazines, T.A.
 Frank noted: "From the perspective of a reader, these tensions make National Review as lively as it has been in a long time."

 National Review Online

-A popular feature of National Review is the web version of the magazine, National Review Online ("N.R.O."), which includes a digital version of the magazine, with articles updated daily by National Review writers, and conservative blogs.
-The on-line version is called N.R.O. to distinguish it from the paper magazine.
+A popular web version of the magazine, National Review Online ("N.R.O."), includes a digital version of the magazine, with articles updated daily by National Review writers, and conservative blogs.
+The online version is called N.R.O. to distinguish it from the printed magazine.
 It also features free articles, though these deviate in content from its print magazine.
 The site's editor is Phillip Klein, who replaced Charles C. W. Cooke.

 Each day, the site posts new content consisting of conservative, libertarian, and neoconservative opinion articles, including some syndicated columns, and news features.